- A Brief Glimpse into the OTT App Market: Understanding the Streaming Surge

 Backend Development

-The backend handles the core logic, video processing, storage, and delivery, ensuring scalability and reliability.
+The back-end handles core logic, video processing, storage, and delivery while ensuring scalability.

 Video Processing and Streaming